-Revisional Breast Surgery
+Revisional Breast Augmentation

 While breast implants can remain intact for decades in the body, all such devices will fail at some point.
 Leaks can be caused by degradation of the implant shell, chest trauma, damage during implantation and in rare cases from the pressure of mammograms.
 Saline implants have a failure rate of two percent per year while silicone gel implants have a lower failure rate of .5 percent per year.
 When saline breast implants break, they usually deflate quickly and can be easily removed.
 When silicone implants break they do not usually deflate, and the silicone can leak and require removal of the implant.
-Dr. Rajagopal can help determine implant leaks and ruptures and recommend a solution.
+Dr. Rajagopal can help determine implant leaks and ruptures and recommend a solution to fix breast augmentation.

 Double Bubble Deformity

 A so-called ‘double bubble deformity’ can be caused by problems with the pocket where the implant is located in the body.
 In a double-bubble deformity, the implant can sit at the normal level for the breast, but the natural breast tissue and nipple have sagged downward.
 It can occur after surgery or over time because of pregnancy, weight loss or gravity.
-Patients often need more surgery to redo the pocket an dreplace the implant in another pocket. remove extra skin to create a normal-appearing breast, and Dr. Rajagopal can provide a solution.
+Patients often need more surgery to redo the pocket an dreplace the implant in another pocket, remove extra skin to create a normal-appearing breast, and Dr. Rajagopal can provide a solution.

 Bleeding / Hematoma

 Bleeding, and hematoma or bruising is another complication and may require surgical correction to control.
 Implant surgery can cause infection, which can be treated with antibiotics, though serious infections require not only antibiotics but also removal of the breast implant and about a ninety-day wait before reimplantation.
 Dr. Rajagapol takes every possible step to ensure a speedy recovery.